mozilla/addon-sdk/packages/api-utils/docs/cortex.md

     function Derived() {
       var derived = Object.create(Derived.prototype, DerivedDescriptor);
       var facade = Object.create(Derived.prototype);
-      facade.hello = derived.hello.bind(derived)
+      facade.hello = derived.hello.bind(derived);
-      facade.bye = derived.bye.bind(derived)
+      facade.bye = derived.bye.bind(derived);
-      return facade
+      return facade;
     }
-    Derived.prototype = Object.create(Foo.prototype)
+    Derived.prototype = Object.create(Foo.prototype);
     Derived.prototype.bye = function bye() {
-      return 'Bye ' + this._secret
+      return 'Bye ' + this._secret;
-    }
+    };
-    DerivedDescriptor = {}
+    DerivedDescriptor = {};

     Object.keys(FooDescriptor).forEach(function(key) {
-      DerivedDescriptor[key] = FooDescriptor[key]
+      DerivedDescriptor[key] = FooDescriptor[key];
-    })
+    });

 ## cortex objects ##

 Last approach solves all of the concerns, but adds complexity, verbosity and decreases code readability.
-Combination of `cortex`'s and `Trait`'s will gracefully solve all these issues and keep code clean:
+Combination of `Cortex`'s and `Trait`'s will gracefully solve all these issues and keep code clean:

-    var cortex = require('cortex').cortex;
+    var Cortex = require('cortex').Cortex;
     var Trait = require('light-traits').Trait;

-    var TFoo = Trait({
+    var FooTrait = Trait({
       _secret: 'secret',
       hello: function hello() {
         return 'Hello ' + this._secret;
       }
     });
     function Foo() {
-      return cortex(TFoo.create(Foo.prototype));
+      return Cortex(FooTrait.create(Foo.prototype));
     }

-    var TDerived = Trait.compose(TFoo, Trait({
+    var DerivedTrait = Trait.compose(FooTrait, Trait({
       bye: function bye() {
-        return 'Bye ' this._secret;
+        return 'Bye ' + this._secret;
       }
     }));
     function Derived() {
-      var derived = TDerived.create(Derived.prototype);
+      var derived = DerivedTrait.create(Derived.prototype);
-      return cortex(derived);
+      return Cortex(derived);
     }

-Function `cortex` takes any object and returns a proxy for it's public properties.
-By default properties are considered to be public if they don't start with `"_"`, but default behavior can be overided if needed, by passing array of public property names as a second argument.
+Function `Cortex` takes any object and returns a proxy for its public properties.
+By default properties are considered to be public if they don't start with `"_"`, but default behavior can be overridden if needed, by passing array of public property names as a second argument.

 ## Gotchas ##

-- `cortex` is just an utility function to create a proxy objet and it does not solves `prototype` related issue highlighted earlier, but since traits make use of property descriptor maps instead of `prototype` it is not an issue.
-In case you want to use `cortex` function with an objects that make use of `prototype` chain you should ethier make sure that you don't have any private properties that could be compromised or alternatively you can call `cortex` with third optional `prototype` argument.
-In later case returned proxy will inherit from the given prototype and `prototype` chain of wrapped object will be unaccessible, also you should be awary that in such case behavior of `instanceof` will be different.
+`Cortex` is just a utility function to create a proxy object, and it does not solve the `prototype`-related issues highlighted earlier, but since traits make use of property descriptor maps instead of `prototype`s, there aren't any issues with using `Cortex` to wrap objects created from traits.

+If you want to use `Cortex` with an object that uses a `prototype` chain, however, you should either make sure you don't have any private properties in the prototype chain or pass the optional third `prototype` argument.

+In the latter case, the returned proxy will inherit from the given prototype, and the `prototype` chain of the wrapped object will be inaccessible.
+However, note that the behavior of the `instanceof` operator will vary, as `proxy instanceof Constructor` will return false even if the Constructor function's prototype is in the wrapped object's prototype chain.